 About

-My name is Lara Portmann and I’m a doctoral candidate in Language and Communication at the University of Bern, Switzerland.
-I use this blog to summarise sociolinguistic concepts and ideas that I’m coming across during my PhD journey.
+My name is Lara Portmann and I recently completey my PhD in Language and Communication at the University of Bern, Switzerland.
+I use this blog to summarise sociolinguistic concepts and ideas that I’ve come across during my research.

 My research interests include: language work/ers; critical sociolinguistics; language/semiotic ideologies; digital discourse studies; interface texts; cultural politics of technology; discourse ethnography; social semiotics